 - Lacerations and burns – In a forceful impact, the thin but tough material of seat belts can cause cuts and burns to the skin.

-At DC Law, our Austin seat belt failure lawyers have the skills and experience required to handle a faulty seat belt lawsuits.
+At DC Law, an Austin seat belt failure lawyer has the skills and experience required to handle a faulty seat belt lawsuits.
 If you or a loved one suffered injuries as a result of a seat belt failure, we will help you hold the negligent manufacturer accountable.

 To schedule a free, fully confidential review of your seat belt injury compensation claim, please contact our law firm at today.